MHspitta/Connect/ProcessBook.md

 28 juni 2018
 Today I finished the layout of my ActivityDetailViewController by using some custom frames and lines which I made in Sketch.
 Also I cleaned up my code and decided to remove the delete function because I have to check to much in my database if I keep this function.
+After I thought I finished the app I again tried all functions and possible bugs.
+I found several new small bugs which I corrected all and erverything is working like it should.
+Tomorrow I will make a demo video of the app and prepare the presentation for the afternoon.
+Suddenly I have to present my project, even I didn't nominate myself... but Im happy to now